lepilepi/puller/README.rst

 Puller
 ============
 It automatically pulls from a git repository every time when a push occurred in a github repo.
+Note: please, do not use on production site!
+It is for development only.

 Requirements
 ------------